Baker family: Reception

-Audric Figueroa from The Escapist and Zoe Delahunty-Light from GamesRadar found themselves moved by the late-game reveal of the Bakers as originally sympathetic figures who only commit acts of depravity as a result of Eveline's influence on their minds.
+Audric Figueroa from The Escapist and Zoe Delahunty-Light from GamesRadar+ found themselves moved by the late-game reveal of the Bakers as originally sympathetic figures who only commit acts of depravity as a result of Eveline's influence on their minds.
 Both applauded an important cutscene which recasts Jack as a mild-mannered man who pleads for forgiveness and asks Ethan not to judge their tormentor too harshly.
 Figueroa noted that the game's focus on the theme of family made its horror personal, and the empathy generated for a character players originally thought of as "an abusive, backwoods cannibal" became a catalyst for anguish and increases the player's emotional investment in the story.
 Arendt noted that the game feeds the player's fears about unsavory Southern stereotypes by setting up the horrible realization that the Bakers are themselves fellow victims of Eveline due to their hospitable attitude towards strangers.
 Delahunty-Light remarked that genuine horror is beyond the immediate threat of death, and argued that one has to be complicit in things that terrify them to be truly immersed in it.
 She remarked that when the player as the hunted Ethan turns the tables on his hunters Jack and Marguerite, they themselves become part of the "cycle of evil".

 Some commentators also described the Baker's bayou estate as an essential core element of the game.
 Calling the Bakers' property a "disgusting, oppressive house" littered with filth, junk, dried blood, and dirt stain faded wallpaper, Porreca praised the developers' attention to detail through the "stark contrast" between Ethan's smart attire and the Bakers' "chaotic existence" Reid McCarter from PC Gamer said the level of detail which went into the presentation of the Baker home amplified Jack's effectiveness as a formidable and scary villain.
 Reiner said that "part of the fun of the house is getting to know the Bakers from their possessions and hobbies".
 He considered the prominent depiction of the Bakers' love of football to be the game's "weirdest bit of fiction", noting the jarring sight of "a vibrant, purple bobblehead toy sitting in a room full of gore".
+Alice Bell of VideoGamer.com considered the game's best character to be the house, moreso than the Baker family themselves; she opined that it is easy to interpret it as sentient, with the Bakers as its "immune system defense" against intruders.
+However, she also noted an alternate interpretation, that the Bakers are merely symptoms of the virus attacking the house, with the safe rooms being the house's attempt to cure itself.
+Gareth Damian Martin of Eurogamer noted that the house echoes Spencer Mansion with its layout as well as various Easter eggs that could be found within.
+Calling the similarities "eerie", he noted that the game deliberately subverted the player's expectations of what would happen when navigating its hallways and rooms.